Intellipaat Back

 Here acceleration means to accelerate until I've reached max speed or I won't be able to stop in time.
 You threw up a bunch of integrals so I'm sure you'll be fine with that calculation.

-now for dealing with changing target position without changing the target line each frame: You're translating the target into a line.
+now for dealing with changing target position without changing the target line in each frame: You're translating the target into a line.
 The line then becomes the target for the PD controller.
-If the target moves, then by the description of the target line has to as well.
+If the target moves, then the description of the target line has to do as well.
 The nice thing about a PD controller is that it is BUILT to handle these changing situations.
 That's the whole point.
 Change the line as you see fit, and the PD controller will adapt automatically from any starting point.

 If you wish to learn about Artificial Intelligence then visit this Artificial Intelligence Course.